Microsoft reports record Q3 FY26 earnings driven by cloud and AI revenue growth

 Takeaway

-Microsoft's continued investment in AI and cloud services positions it well for future growth, but investor confidence will depend on the realization of returns from these investments.
+Microsoft's ongoing investments in AI and cloud infrastructure are expected to yield further growth, but investor confidence may hinge on the realization of returns from these investments.

 U.S. company headlines: M&A, product launches, legal/regulatory actions, and leadership moves.